There are always times when you feel like hitting the golf course only to learn that your buddies don’t have the time.

 Not that this should bother you in the slightest.
 (Unless you are playing golf barefoot that is…)

-After all, they are the ones having to put up with Dave from the office’s terrible jokes and nightmarish putts.
+After all, they are the ones having to put up with Dave from the office’s terrible jokes and nightmarish putts (maybe get an office putting set to help with that).
 You, however, are completely free to do exactly how you please.

 Think of yourself as a golfing trailblazer, cutting a path for all those who are too self-conscious to hit the green solo.